wolfbiter/kane-quneo-mixxx/README.md

 + add functionality to discretely change the key of a given deck up/down one half-step at a time
 + fix auto nudge so that the nudge rates are consistent between decks (it's messed up because nudge operates on % of natural BPM, which is off course different for different natural BPMs).
++ fix cue/sync/beatcounter LED interplay
++ documentation on customizing the preset
++ documentation for when beat counters are/aren't correct

 ## <a id="contact"></a>Contact Me
 #####One of four ways: